-The Flight 93 National Memorial is a tribute to the bravery, service, and sacrifice of those 40 passengers and crew members.
+The Flight 93 National Memorial is a tribute to the bravery, service, and sacrifice of the 40 passengers and crew members onboard United Airlines Flight 93 on September 11, 2001.

 Along with the Soldiers National Cemetery in Gettysburg, this is some of the most hallowed ground in Pennsylvania.

-Thousands of visitors from around the world stop here every year to pay their respects and learn more about how the passengers and crew of Flight 93 fought back against the radical Islamic hijackers, thwarting their attempt to use the airplane as a missile against the United States Capitol.
+Thousands of visitors from around the world stop here every year to pay their respects and learn more about how the passengers and crew of Flight 93 fought back against their radical Islamic hijackers, thwarting the terrorists’ attempt to use the airplane as a missile against the United States Capitol.

 What follows is a brief description of what you can expect to see and experience when you visit the Flight 93 National Memorial near Shanksville.